 Course Description: This is an introductory course in virology for graduate students.
 The objectives are to understand the structure and characteristics of viruses, their replication, interactions with the host, and applications in biomedical science.
-The material will be presented as online lectures viewed outside class time.
-Students will generate discussion questions that are addressed in class, which meets once for 2 hours weekly.
-Course grade is based on weekly quizzes and an oral presentation.
+The material will be presented as lectures and in discussion of primary research articles.

-Prerequisites: At least one course in Biochemistry and Molecular Biology.
+Prerequisites: At least one course in Biochemistry and

+Molecular Biology.